zuwiizu/owl/README.md

 - **Built-in Toolkits**: Access to a comprehensive set of built-in toolkits including ArxivToolkit, AudioAnalysisToolkit, CodeExecutionToolkit, DalleToolkit, DataCommonsToolkit, ExcelToolkit, GitHubToolkit, GoogleMapsToolkit, GoogleScholarToolkit, ImageAnalysisToolkit, MathToolkit, NetworkXToolkit, NotionToolkit, OpenAPIToolkit, RedditToolkit, SearchToolkit, SemanticScholarToolkit, SymPyToolkit, VideoAnalysisToolkit, WeatherToolkit, WebToolkit, and many more for specialized tasks.

 # 🛠️ Installation

+OWL supports multiple installation methods to fit your workflow preferences.
+Choose the option that works best for you.

 ## Option 1: Using uv (Recommended)